What Runners Can Learn from the Malalignment Syndrome

 Health Risks to Consider Before Your First Marathon

 Marathons are an incredible testament to what the human body can endure, not some big scary race we should be afraid of.
-Sure, you may feel exhausted and sore, but that doesn’t mean you...
+Sure, you...

 Soft Tissue Injuries in Need of Peace and Love